jancarloviray/blog/_posts/2017-02-08-paas-comparison-2017-dokku-flynn-deis-kubernetes-docker-swarm.md

 The upgraded Dokku and is used by around a dozen companies.
 It can scale and has ability to be highly available, so there's no single point of failure.
 It is noted as more production-ready than Dokku.
 Runs high availability databases within the platform in addition to stateless apps.
 Their goal is to have an easy to use unified solution, but at the cost of having a lot of components.
 Big plus: it has its own web dashboard!
 You can run in single server or scale out.
 It's known for its flexibility and ease.
 This does not use CoreOS so you can run it on Ubuntu.

-**WHEN CHOOSE FLYNN**: liked Dokku but need high availability and a web UI to manage your clusters?
+**WHEN TO CHOOSE FLYNN**: liked Dokku but need high availability and a web UI to manage your clusters?
 Choose this.

 ## Deis

-Similar to Flynn but has more companies using it in production it seems?
+Similar to Flynn but has more companies using it in production.
 It is built around the Kubernetes and Docker ecosystems.
-Doing more research on this...
+For v2, you need Kubernetes as your foundation.
+It provides a more developer-friendly workflow built on top of Kubernetes.

+**WHEN TO CHOOSE DEIS**:

 ## Kubernetes